HBaghdadi1995/GMTK-Out_of_control-/Docs/Readme.txt

 === Trouble Shooting ===
 Make sure you have the src file in the same directory as your executable.
+Due to a bug in the code, this game will not work with integrated GPUs, make sure to set it to run with a dedicated GPU instead.

 === Opensource Libraries ===
 The Licenses of third party tools can be seen in the license subdirectory.